Cricket Scotland chairman quits after row over tackling racism

 BBC Scotland understands Anjan Luthra has decided to quit following a row about how much progress is being made.

-A report last year found the leadership and governance of Scottish cricket to be institutionally racist.
+A report last year said governance in the sport was institutionally racist.

-That led to a number of changes including the formation of a new anti-racism working group - but four members then resigned after Mr Luthra said "significant progress" was being made in tackling racism.
+It led to the formation of an anti-racism working group, but four members resigned after Mr Luthra claimed "significant progress" was being made.

-Anti-racism organisation Running out Racism said his claim was tone deaf and "unsubstantiated nonsense".
+Anti-racism organisation Running out Racism said this claim was tone deaf and "unsubstantiated nonsense".

 Cricket Scotland said Mr Luthra had resigned as chair with immediate effect.

-It said in a statement: "The organisation thanks Anjan for his hard work and input during his time as chair.
+It said: "The organisation thanks Anjan for his hard work and input during his time as chair.
 Cricket Scotland will make no further comment at this stage."

+Scottish cricket has been in crisis since an independent report on racism was highly critical of the governance of the organisation.

+An anti-racism working group was formed at the end of last year following the publication of the report, which found 448 instances of racism in the sport.